ashification/PicoProjects/README.md

 * 1x Potentiometer
     * A [Potentiometer](https://en.wikipedia.org/wiki/Potentiometer) is a form of variable resistor that you can control the value of by turning it up or down (like the volume on a speaker).
 You will need 1 of these but the project shows how you can incorporate upto 3.
 * 1x DHT11
-    * The DHT11 is a humidity and temperature sensor
+    * The DHT11 is a humidity and temperature sensor that is used commonnly in arduino projects
 <br/>

 ![Fritzing Images of Hardware](https://github.com/ashification/PicoProjects/blob/main/Equipment%20list%20fritzing%20image.png)